yugabyte/charts/stable/yugabyte/README.md

 ```

 #### Create YugabyteDB cluster with larger disk.
-The default helm chart brings up a YugaByte DB with 10Gi for master nodes and 10Gi for tserver nodes.
+The default helm chart brings up a YugabyteDB with 10Gi for master nodes and 10Gi for tserver nodes.
 You override those defaults as below.
 ```
 helm install yugabyte --set storage.tserver.size=100Gi --namespace yb-demo --name yb-demo --wait
 ```